 Ultimately, unless the marks are particularly severe or you have a low tolerance for imperfection, you may prefer to save your money and wait it out.
 Stretch marks fade significantly over time.
 Within a year or less, they'll go from screaming red to pearly white, with a slightly depressed appearance, usually a shade or two lighter than your natural skin tone.
 They'll still be there, but you probably won't notice them much unless you go looking.
 And there's not much time to go looking when you're running around after a toddler.

-For more information on stretch marks, pregnancy and related topics, look over the links on the next page.
+For more information on stretch marks, pregnancy and related topics, look over the links below.